krabbypattified/asteroids/Component.md

 ## Component

-_Like HTML components but for game entities._
+_Like React/HTML components but for game entities._

 ```js
 class Sword extends Component {